What Are Webhooks And How Do They Work

 Now that you have registered for webhook requests, you have to be prepared to receive them.

-- Webhooks payloads are in serialized form-encoded JSON or XML formats.
+• Webhooks payloads are most commonly in JSON, form-encoded, or XML formats.

-- Webhooks are a one-way communication system but it is best practice to return a 200 or 302 status code to let the source application know that you have received it.
+• Webhooks are a commonly a one-way communication system but it is best practice to return a 200 or 302 status code to let the source application know that you have received it.
+Some services such as Twilio and Vonage make webhook requests that can return instruction payloads to the source application.

-You might get webhooks requests as GET or POST requests, dependent on the webhooks provider.
+Webhooks are most commonly sent as POST requests.
+However, this is dependent on the webhooks provider.
 GET webhook requests are simple and have their payload appended to the webhook URL as a query string.
-POST webhook requests have their payload in the request body and might also contain properties like authentication tokens.
+POST and PUT webhook requests have their payload in the request body and might also contain properties like authentication tokens.

 Learn more